Show by Label

 Rather frustrated, I finally bit the bullet on purchasing an ultrasonic bath.
 I had been eyeing them for a while, but thought I could do without yet another box and also save the money.
 So I bought one for 2 liters that is just large enough for this PCB (160mmx115mm).
 It fits, but not in the wire-bucket.

-After trying it with my solder paste solvent in the pure state, I tried heating the solvent to 50C and tried it for 5 minutes.
-That was much, much better, but still not good enough so I tried it for another 10 min. after adding some liquid dish washing soap.
+After trying it with my solder paste solvent in the pure state, I first set the heating of the solvent to 50C and tried it for 5 minutes.
+That was much, much better, but still not good enough so I tried it for another 10 min. after adding some liquid dish washing soap to further breakdown the flux.
 That resulted in about a 90% successful cleaning.
-The edges of the board were not as clean as the middle, but that's because the transducer is in the middle, and I'm pushing the size limit.
+The edges of the board were not as clean as the middle, but that's because the single transducer is in the middle, and I'm pushing the size limit.

 In the process, I noticed that one of the tiny 0402 diodes that I soldered by hand after the reflow soldering got loose (note the circle below).
 It must have been a cold solder joint, but I'm actually glad that happened because finding that error would have been difficult and I'm warned for the next time.